 - Private visa (S)

 - Journalist visa (J)

 - Official visa

-VisaHQ has been assisting with China visas across the world throughout the pandemic.
-The process has changed from what was normally followed pre-pandemic.
 Applicants are required to obtain specific approval for their essential travel to China.
-You will need to contact the entity or company you will be visiting in China to coordinate issuance of a specific visa approval letter/ invitation letter, called a PU letter.
-This will need to be issued by the Provincial Foreign Affairs Office in China.
-This will then need to be coordinated with the appropriate embassy/ consulate or visa center where the applicant is located.
-Once this has been done VisaHQ can then process your application.
+Applicants will need to contact the entity or company they will be visiting in China to coordinate issuance of a specific visa approval letter/ invitation letter, called a PU letter.
+This will need to be issued by the Provincial Foreign Affairs Office in China and made out to the appropriate consulate or embassy.

 and send the following documents to VisaHQ: